MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-profile-scep.md

 - iOS
 - macOS

-One of the ways the Key Distribution Center (KDC) protects against certificate spoofing is by requiring the certificate to have a strong mapping in Active Directory.
-This requirement applies to certificates issued for a user or device object.To comply with the KDC, manual and offline certificates must have a subject alternative name (SAN) with the following tag-based URI:
+One of the ways the Key Distribution Center (KDC) protects against certificate spoofing is by requiring certificates to have a strong mapping in Active Directory.
+This requirement applies to certificates issued for a user or device object.
+Manual and offline certificates must have a subject alternative name (SAN) with the following tag-based URI:

 `URI=tag:microsoft.com,2022-09-14:sid:<OnPremisesSecurityIdentifier>`

-Microsoft Intune supports *OnPremisesSecurityIdentifier*.
+Microsoft Intune automatically adds the tag-based URI when the *OnPremisesSecurityIdentifier* variable is present in the SAN.
 Upon deployment, Microsoft Intune replaces the variable with the user or device SID you synced between Active Directory and Microsoft Entra ID.

 To create a SCEP certificate profile that's compliant with the KDC, complete these prerequisites:

 1. Identify the user or device security identifier (SID) in Active Directory.
    - The SID is supported in device certificates for Microsoft Entra hybrid joined devices only.

    - To add a SID for iOS or macOS, use user certificates.

-2. Sync the user or device security identifier (SID) from Active Directory to Microsoft Entra ID.
+2. Sync the user or device SID from Active Directory to Microsoft Entra ID.
 For more information, see [How objects and credentials are synchronized in a Microsoft Entra Domain Services managed domain]().
 If you skip this step, the SID won't be in the certificate.

 To configure the SID, [create a SCEP certificate profile](#create-a-scep-certificate-profile) in the Microsoft Intune admin center.
-Or edit an existing certificate profile and add the SAN attribute.
+Or edit an existing certificate profile and add the URI attribute.
+Microsoft Intune deploys new certificates to targeted users and devices.
 After you add the URI attribute and value to the certificate profile, Microsoft Intune appends the SAN attribute with the tag and an object ID.
 Example formatting: `tag.com,2022-09-14:sid:<OnPremisesObjectSIDValue>`

    > [!div class="mx-imgBorder"]